FDA approved for more than 25 years

 DHT causes hair loss by miniaturizing (shrinking) hair follicles around the hairline and top of the scalp.

 Hair miniaturization sounds complicated, but it’s actually pretty simple.
-Every hair on your scalp, face, and body grows as part of a three-phase cycle known as the hair growth cycle.
+Every hair on your scalp, face, and body goes through the hair growth cycle:

 • Anagen phase.
 In the first phase, each hair grows to its full length.